This session, as the bright ones among you may have guessed, is about freedom..

 To look at freedom.
-Get the game called 'Beat The Bleep' (that's it's name in the latest Argos catalogue).
-It's the game where you have to guide a kind of 'metal wand' around a small metal twisty circuit without the metal 'wand' touching the metal circuit causing it to bleep.
+Get the game called ‘Beat The Bleep’ or a giant buzzwire.
+It’s the game where you have to guide a kind of ‘metal wand’ around a small metal twisty circuit without the metal ‘wand’ touching the metal circuit causing it to bleep.

 The explanation is that you win if you follow the rules and successfully guide the metal wand around without the thing bleeping at you.
 Now, you have the choice to ignore the rules and make it bleep – but this way you lose.
 Same with freedom.
 Freedom comes not from doing what you want but living within God’s guidelines.